Call us at +44 20 33 64 59 06

 Let's now look at some ways you can prepare your Easter marketing campaigns...

-You already know that your most valuable customers are the loyal ones.
-If you send out a newsletter, this is a great opportunity to promote your products.
+If you send out emails/newsletters somewhat regularly, this is a great opportunity to promote your products.
 Make sure your email design is an instant reminder of the upcoming holidays.
 This alone could be the inspiration they need to start shopping (with you!).

 In the example below from American clothing retailer, Old Navy, the chocolate bunnies are an instant reminder that Easter is coming up.
 The font style and sizes also highlight the biggest element of the sale: the discounts.

 Depending on the software you use to manage your email campaigns, you can find plug-ins at the provider’s website or go to third-party developers.
-With Magento, for example, many third-party developers provide creative and fairly-priced options, so check out what is available to you!
+Many third-party developers, such as Magento, offer creative options at an acceptable price.

 Something as simple as adding some Easter-themed photos or a header image can really make a difference and inspire your customers to shop, especially with the extra incentive of a limited-time discount.